 The Fuel Economy (ECO) mode can improve the vehicle's overall fuel economy during normal driving conditions.
-Each time the vehicle is started ECO mode is engaged and a amber light in the center stack of the instrument panel will be illuminated.
-To disable ECO mode, press the "ECO" switch in the center stack of the instrument panel and the amber light will go out indicating ECO mode is disabled.
+Press the "eco" switch in the center stack of the instrument panel and a amber light will indicate the ECO mode is engaged.